jsliang/eqHeight.coffee/README.md

 </script>
 ```

-You can also use
+You can use
 ```javascript
 $(".row").eqHeight();
 ```
-in this case.
+in this case because &lt;div class="column"&gt; elements are top level children of &lt;div class="row"&gt; elements.

+You can also use it with existing responsive grid systems that have similar structure.
+We'll demonstrate some of them here.

-### Using Twitter Bootstrap
+#### Using Twitter Bootstrap

 If you're using [Twitter Bootstrap], the idea is the same: